alamindesign/Expense-Management/README.md

 # Expense Management System

-This is a repository of "Expense Management System
+This is a repository of "Expense Management System"

 ## Project Contributors: